HuskyHacks/O-Course/README.md

 - sudo chmod 755 -R /opt/O-Course && cd O-Course && sudo sh docker4kali.sh
 - sudo docker build -t o-course .
 - sudo docker-compose up
 - (Optional) Add a fake website name to /etc/hosts that directs the web browser to your new docker XAMPP stack!
-Please do take care that it's not a real website!
+Please do take care that it's not a real website.
 This will make scanning, directory enumeration, and finding bugs feel more fun!